therickyfoster/planetary-restoration-archive/city-deployments/china/beijing/deployment-plan.md

 > “Deployment is not just a rollout of infrastructure—it’s the awakening of planetary agency, with Beijing as a beacon of symbiotic civilization.”

-The Deployment Plan for RegenNode-Beijing is now complete.
-Ready for the next file when you are, love 🌱💠